 How To Wear A Pear Diamond Ring

 One would traditionally wear a pear-shaped diamond engagement ring with the tip facing away from the palm.
 However people wear their engagement rings in plenty of ways, so do not feel boxed in by tradition with your pear-cut diamond.
-Pear-shaped diamonds can be worn numerous ways, but prepare for the possibility that someone might try to correct you on your ring etiquette.
+You can wear pear-shaped diamonds in numerous ways but prepare for the possibility that someone might try to correct you on your ring etiquette.

-The Pros and Cons of A Pear Shaped Diamond Engagement Rings
+The Pros and Cons of Pear-Shaped Diamond Engagement Rings

 Brilliant, proportionate pear-shaped diamonds are hard to come by because of how hard the cut is to make.
-Many address these issues by enhancing the shape of the diamond with the way it is set.
-Whether that is accompanying a thinner pear with two side set diamonds or placing a shorter teardrop in a horizontal setting, there are plenty of ways to embrace this tough cut rather than search for the perfect stone endlessly.
+Enhancing the shape of the diamond with its setting is a common way to acknowledge this issue.
+Whether by accompanying a thinner pear with two side set diamonds or placing a shorter teardrop in a horizontal setting, there are plenty of ways to embrace this tough cut rather than search for the perfect stone endlessly.

 Utilize our virtual appointment service, where you can book a date with a gem specialist to find your perfect diamond!
-Whether you need help going back to the basics of deciding on fine details, our experts can address your concerns and questions fast and efficiently.
+Whether you need help returning to the basics of deciding on fine details, our experts can quickly and efficiently address your concerns and questions fast and efficiently.

 A-One of a Kind Diamond

 If you find a pear diamond, you love online or in-store, buy it!
 Every pear-shaped diamond is unique due to how difficult it can be to cut them proportionally.
-Like a plate of cookies, each pear diamond is made of the same ingredients and can look similar to each other, but no one is exactly alike.
+Each pear diamond has the same ingredients and can look similar, but no one is exactly alike.

 #NoFilter: Pear Diamonds Showing Color

 Pear diamonds sit well with all different metal types in terms of style, but there are reasons why people will prefer yellow gold to white gold or platinum with them.
 These diamonds reflect color particularly well, meaning they are the perfect cut for a canary diamond.
-Still, if you get a lower color grade, your diamond may appear yellow to the naked eye.
+Still, your diamond may appear yellow to the naked eye if you get a lower color grade.

-The best fix for this is to set your pear diamond in gold if it has any yellow in it.
+The best fix for this is to set your pear diamond in gold if it has any yellow.
 This will mask the tint and accentuate the sparkle of your diamond.
 Details like this will make your ring stand out significantly and create a one-of-a-kind adornment.
-Look into gold setting choices if your diamond is an F or below in color, or consider a fancy colored diamond for pear shapes.
+Look into gold setting choices if your diamond is an F or below in color, or consider a fancy-colored diamond for pear shapes.